LiquidIce95/Quant_Data_Platform/platform_files/container_registry_and_service_accounts_bootstrap.md

 you may want to verify by running the command and then checking echo $ACR_ID

-**IMPORTANT: you only do this ONCE on the K3s server, doing it multple times may break the authenctication**
+**IMPORTANT: you only do this ONCE on the K3s server, doing it multple times may break the authentication**

 Now we create the account
 For security best practices, trust the process and dont echo these vars, can be seen in log traces.